neondatabase/website/content/docs/guides/branching-intro.md

 ## Automate branching

-Integrate branching into your CI/CD pipelines and workflows with the Neon API and CLI.
+Integrate branching into your CI/CD pipelines and workflows with the Neon API, CLI, GitHub Actions, and Githooks.

 <DetailIconCards>

 <a href="/docs/guides/branching-neon-api" description="Learn how to instantly create and manage branches with the Neon API" icon="split-branch">Branching with the Neon API</a>

 <a href="https://neon.tech/blog/database-branching-for-postgres-with-neon" description="Learn how to instantly create and manage branches with the Neon CLI" icon="split-branch">Branching with the Neon CLI</a>

+<a href="/docs/guides/branching-github-actions" description="Automate branching with Neon's GitHub Actions for branching" icon="split-branch">Branching with GitHub Actions</a>

+<a href="https://neon.tech/blog/automating-neon-branch-creation-with-githooks" description="Learn how to automating branch creation with Githooks" icon="split-branch">Branching with Githooks</a>

 </DetailIconCards>